 To stay on top, companies must constantly re-examine the budgeting and forecasting models they use in their decision making processes to ensure they are up-to-date and incorporate the latest in budgeting and forecasting best practices.

 Is there an opportunity to expand take advantage of a weaker competitor?
 Where can costs be optimised?
 How does a drop of 10% in oil price affect profit?
-To support all these decisions, sound budgeting and forecasting is essential.
+To support all these decisions, sound budgeting and forecasting are essential.

 The course then builds upon the principles and practices learned to apply these to build sophisticated budgets and forecasts that are robust, flexible and user-friendly.

-This course covers budgeting and forecasting for both upstream and down-stream businesses.
+This course covers budgeting and forecasting for both upstream and downstream businesses.

-Day 1: Introduction to Budgeting
+Day 1: Introduction to Budgeting (morning)

 - What is budgeting?